bgaster/rusty-space-invaders/README.md

 ![screen shot](./assets/screen_shot_game_play.png)

+Another useful place for details of how the game works can be found [here](https://www.classicgaming.cc/classics/space-invaders/play-guide).

 It is by no means a direct reproduction, in particular, the timing is similar, but I've not made any real effort to match it percisely.
 It is not implemented as per the original game, using the 2 screen interrupts and so on, insead it uses a simply timer based system for the main alien swarm and other elements, e.g. bullets, just run at their own rate, both for animations, and for movement.
 It does not use an ECS, which if I was doing anything more complicated it would.
 Next project I plan to, but this was just a small few days project, while I sat around complaining about a horrid tooth ache, which has now been fixed with a root canal :-)